mozman/ezdxf/docs/source/tools/fonts.rst

         Font weight as string, the default value is "normal"

-    .. property:: is_italic
+    .. autoproperty:: is_italic

         Returns ``True`` if font face is italic

-    .. property:: is_oblique
+    .. autoproperty:: is_oblique

         Returns ``True`` if font face is oblique

-    .. property:: is_bold
+    .. autoproperty:: is_bold

         Returns ``True`` if font face weight > 400